-- Check the New Relic release notes to verify your app is running the most current version of your New Relic agent.
+- Check the New Relic release notes to verify you are running the most current version of the New Relic agent.

-- If possible, upgrade your New Relic agent to the most current version.
+- If needed, upgrade your New Relic agent to the most current version.

 Metric grouping issues occur when the granularity of metric names (most often web transaction names) is too fine, resulting in hundreds or thousands of different web transaction names for just a small number of code paths.
 A few major code paths may generate many different full URL paths to unique documents, articles, or page, etc., and if the unique element of the URL path is included in the transaction name, each of these common paths will have its own unique name.

 In this example, you have an application that lets users write articles on any subject and post them for other users to see.
 Your application has three main functions: add an article, search for an article, and display an article.

 In order to improve search engine optimization (SEO), the "view article" code generates a unique URL to refer to each article.
 For example, the following URLs each refer to different articles in the example website:

 All three articles are different; they contain different content and their URLs are different.
 However, the code path that generates each article is the same: they all use the "view article" function.